 Medieval doctors, when in doubt about the diagnosis, diagnosed syphilis.

-People with blue eyes are more sensitive to pain than everyone else.
+People with blue eyes are more sensitive to pain than others.

 Fingernails grow about 4 times faster than toenails.

-During a lifetime, human skin is replaced approximately 1000 times.
+During a lifetime, a person's skin changes approximately 1000 times.

-There are over 100 different viruses that cause the common cold.
+There are more than 100 different viruses that cause a runny nose.

 There are about 75 kilometers (!) of nerves in the body of an adult.